tagion/tagion/docs/gov/governance_areas/token_economy/issuance.md

 Half of this was minted in what was previously referred to as our “Token Generator Event” (TGE) which happened along with the launch of the Tagion mainnet on Dec 7th 2023.

+![TGN Allocation](/img/Allocation_2025.png)

-## Allocation
+## Allocations

-Most of these 18.5bn have not been issued yet but all are earmarked/dedicated to different purposes in regard to the development of the Tagion network.
+Most of the 18.5bn TGN minted at the launch of the mainnet have not been issued yet but all are earmarked/dedicated to different purposes in regard to the development of the Tagion network.
 This is here called the tokens’ “allocation”.

-![TGN Allocation](/img/Allocation_2025.png)

 | Allocation:   | Amount:  |
 | -------- | ------- |